 RSDX preceded the symposium, October 3-9, as an online programme of panels and workshops that explored systemic design directions and offered opportunities to apply methods in a systemic design context.
 RSD11 participants could access RSDX sessions at no additional cost and some of the sessions were open to all.

 BRIGHTON’S SCHOOL OF ARCHITECTURE, TECHNOLOGY AND ENGINEERING IS BASED AT THE MOULSECOOMB CAMPUS.

-RSD11 and #NewMacy present a track dedicated to catalyzing conversations for action across disciplines, geographies, and generations through systemic principles, processes, and communities. #NewMacy creates conditions for enacting productive responses among individuals and communities that bring about change in the near term while planning for and committing to the timespan required to effect lasting change.
+RSD11 and #NewMacy presented a track dedicated to catalyzing conversations for action across disciplines, geographies, and generations through systemic principles, processes, and communities. #NewMacy creates conditions for enacting productive responses among individuals and communities that bring about change in the near term while planning for and committing to the timespan required to effect lasting change.
 The current focus is a new framing for “ontogenesis,” specifically that of developing new ways of becoming.
 To survive in a changing world, we must embrace resilience in lieu of security, interpreted as constancy.
 Hence, #NewMacy substitutes ontogenetic resilience as the framing intention — and Cybernetics as key.
-All #NewMacy sessions.
+Introduction to #NewMacy

 OCTOBER 12 | UNIVERSITY OF BRIGHTON, MOULSECOOMB CAMPUS